github/docs/content/admin/policies/enforcing-policies-for-your-enterprise/enforcing-repository-management-policies-in-your-enterprise.md

 {% ifversion ghes > 3.5 %}

-If you wish to support the unathenticated Git protocol in your environment, you must manually re-enable the feature.
+If you wish to support the unauthenticated Git protocol in your environment, you must manually re-enable the feature.
 Run the following commands after your upgrade:

 ```ShellSession
 $ sudo ghe-config app.gitauth.git-protocol true